 We tend to start with the cut and shape and the idea of the image we want to create.
 Our approach to design is always clean, optimistic, contemporary and happy.
 You’ve got to have the happiness!

 I find inspiration in tons of different places.
-I look at trends, color prediction, and then many random things too!
+I look at trends, colour prediction, and then many random things too!
 This can be anything from a photograph, someone in the street, a quote, or a phrase.

 The design process